rezasoltani6385/React-Login-Register-App/README.md

-# Login and Registration Web Application
+# Login and Registration Web Application (React & Node.js)

 This repository contains a web application built with Node.js and React.
 The application provides a responsive user interface that allows users to sign up, log in, and manage their personal information.
 The server is designed to interact with a MySQL database for persistent storage of user data.